moveit/moveit_tutorials/doc/chomp_interface/chomp_interface_tutorial.rst

 - *max_iterations_after_collision_free*: maximum iterations to be performed after a collision free path is found.

-- *smoothness_cost_weight*:  The smoothness_cost_weight parameters controls its weight in the final cost that CHOMP is actually optimizing over
+- *smoothness_cost_weight*:  the smoothness_cost_weight parameters controls its weight in the final cost that CHOMP is actually optimizing over

-- *obstacle_cost_weight*: This controls the weight to be given to obstacles towards the final cost CHOMP optimizes over. e.g., 0.0 would have obstacles to be ignored, 1.0 would be a hard constraint
+- *obstacle_cost_weight*: this controls the weight to be given to obstacles towards the final cost CHOMP optimizes over. e.g., 0.0 would have obstacles to be ignored, 1.0 would be a hard constraint

 - *learning_rate*: this is the learning rate used by the optimizer to find the local / global minima while reducing the total cost.